 You never shoot the film in the order of the script.
 Even inside the scene, the order of the shooting is determined by location limitations, the actor’s schedule, etc. Continuity editing is a technique that video editor use to keep things consistent between two shots that will be edited together.
 For example, Lighting – Continuity in lighting means that the colors in the frames are the same in every shot of the scene.
-The element that can break our continuity here is most likely to be exposure and lighting of the shots – They should be the same.
-The editor’s job is to do whatever it takes to help them look as if they are talking to each other.
-In this case, the editor might need to do some color correction to fix the continuity problem.
-The extremely skilled colorist usually does that.
+The element that can break our Continuity here is most likely to be exposure and lighting of the shots – They should be the same.
+The editor’s job is to do whatever it takes to fix the discontinuity elements.
+In this case, the editor might need to do some color correction to fix the problem.

-The first thing you need to do before editing a scene is to go through all of the material and see if there are shot that might cause a problem.
-You should also check if there is are a solution you can give them.
+Make it a ritual before starting to edit a scene to look for discontinuity possibilities and the way to fix them, and when you finish editing the scene, look for it again.
 For example, if a character is facing right and on the next shot it is facing left, you can fix it with a flop effect (an effect that changes the direction of the frame).
 If there is a discontinuity in the actor’s action or an object in the scene, the right solution can also be putting the third shot in between the problematic two if it’s possible.

 Other problems that can cause discontinuity can be in backgrounds, sound, and the most “popular” mistake – a discontinuity in object placement.
 For example, when one of the characters is smoking a cigar and the size of the cigar changes on the different take (first it’s long, then it’s short and then long again).

 Or let’s say an actor is holding a glass on the right hand and on the next take he is holding it on the left.
 In this online film editing course, we cover many editing techniques and in this lesson we’ll learn techniques that can help you cover the discontinuity and we’ll go over them in this lesson.